btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Deployment.md

 #### Cause 1: Trying to access my BTCPay by IP address

 Your nginx config is set to route the HTTP request to a particular container based on the domain name of the request.
 For example, the official [deployment on pi 4](../RPi4.md) was to setup the souce domain name to http://raspberrypi.local/ yet getting automatic local domain raspberrypi.local does not always work.
-You are probably in this situation and trying to type the IP address of your BTCPay into the web-browser.
+You are probably in this situation and trying to type the IP address of your BTCPay Server into the web-browser.

 Since nginx gets the IP address in the request instead of raspberrypi.local it does not know where to route that request and returns:
 ```